ryanmimrie/Publications_2025_SARS-CoV-X-Emergence/README.md

 # SARS-CoV-X Emergence Modeling
-This repository contains data, code, and animated visualisations from Imrie & Bissett et al., (2025) "Post-pandemic changes in population immunity have reduced the likelihood of emergence of zoonotic coronaviruses".
+This repository contains data, code, and additional visualisations from Imrie & Bissett et al., (2025) "Post-pandemic changes in population immunity have reduced the likelihood of emergence of zoonotic coronaviruses".

 ## Contents
 - `data`: Contains a) cross-neutralisation data from pseudotype neutralisation assays against the spike proteins of four zoonotic sarbecoviruses; b) parameterisation files for the epidemiological model.